Manandeep Singh

-Manandeep Singh (born 3 November 1992, in Hisar, Haryana) is an indian ex footballer, model and actor who played as a striker for Minerva Punjab in the I-League.
+Manandeep Singh (born 3 November 1992, in Hisar, Haryana) is an ex Indian football team player turned model and actor.
+He played as a striker for Minerva Punjab in the I-League.

 Career

 Pailan Arrows and Air India

 Singh started his professional career in 2010 with Pailan Arrows (then known as Indian Arrows) of the I-League.
 While with Arrows Singh scored only one goal which came against Air India on 13 March 2011 in which Singh scored the equaliser for Arrows in a match that Arrows eventually won 5–2.
 Singh then left Pailan Arrows after one season and signed for Air India for the 2011–12 I-League season.
 Singh scored his first two goals for Air India on 1 November 2011 when he scored a brace against Salgaocar in the I-League in a match that Air India won 3–1.
 Singh then scored again in his next match for Air India against Chirag United Kerala on 6 November 2011 when he scored from a penalty in the 45th minute as Air India won 2–1.
 Singh continued his good form for Air India by scoring another brace against HAL on 20 November 2011 which helped Air India clinch a 4–2 victory.
 Singh then ended 2011 by scoring another brace against eventual champions Dempo on 18 December 2011 in which Air India won 2–0 and in which was surprising after Air India lost 14–0 to Dempo the season before.
 At the end of 2011 Singh had scored nine goals.
 Singh did not score again for Air India till 26 March 2012 in which he scored a brace against Mohun Bagan.
 After the season ended Singh was named the Football Players Association of India Young Player of the Season for the 2012–13 season.